Mel and I have Rheumatoid Arthritis (R.A.)

-A mother of one 8 year old boy.
+A mother of one spectacular 9 year old boy.

-Married to a man whose inherent goodness blows my mind every.
+Married to a man whose goodness blows my mind every.
 Single.
-Day.
+Day. (he is amazing).

 Happy… I am happy and peaceful inside.

 Employed full-time and extremely grateful for that, after spending 7 months unemployed due to my disease, then changing careers to something I can do with a chronic disease.